ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The year 2025 just started, and you’re building a web app.</blockquote>

 <h3>4.
-Managing Transactions in Java Web Applications - <a href="https://medium.com/@ozged/managing-transactions-in-java-web-applications-17730380c6b0" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Make a Simple Login Page Using HTML and CSS - <a href="https://medium.com/@sashikanth0187/how-to-make-a-simple-login-page-using-html-and-css-cc7e22971543" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ozge Demirtas`**
+✍️ **posted by `Sashikanth`**

-<blockquote>As web applications become increasingly complex, effective transaction management is essential for maintaining data integrity and…</blockquote>
+<blockquote>Making a simple login page is among the most ordinary things while beginning with web development.
+In this post we will guide you on making…</blockquote>

 <h3>5.
 Quick Search of Hidden Photos With Optimization Approaches - <a href="https://medium.com/code-like-a-girl/quick-search-of-hidden-photos-with-optimization-approaches-57dcdbbc90be" target="_blank" rel="noopener noreferrer">link</a></h3>